terra-money/classic-core/docs/guide/users.md

 The command will generate a 24-words mnemonic and save the private and public keys for account `0` at the same time.
 You will be prompted to input a passphrase that is used to encrypt the private key of account `0` on disk.
 Each time you want to send a transaction, this password will be required.
 If you lose the password, you can always recover the private key with the mnemonic.

 {% hint style="danger" %}
-    **Do not lose or share your 24 words with anyone.
+Do not lose or share your 24 words with anyone.

 To prevent theft or loss of funds, it is best to ensure that you keep multiple copies of your mnemonic, and store it in a safe, secure place and that only you know how to access.

-If someone is able to gain access to your mnemonic, they will be able to gain access to your private keys and control the accounts associated with them.**
+If someone is able to gain access to your mnemonic, they will be able to gain access to your private keys and control the accounts associated with them.
 {% endhint %}

-{% hint style="warning" %}
+{% hint style="info" %}
  After you have secured your mnemonic \(triple check!\), you can delete bash history to ensure no one can retrieve it.
-{% endhint %}

 ```bash
 history -c
 rm ~/.bash_history
 ```
+{% endhint %}

 * `<yourKeyName>` is the name of the account.
 It is a reference to the account number used to derive the key pair from the mnemonic.
 You will use this name to identify your account when you want to send a transaction.
 * You can add the optional `--account` flag to specify the path \(`0`, `1`, `2`, ...\) you want to use to generate your account.
 By default, account `0` is generated.